rubrikinc/mosaic-ansible-installer/docs/quick-start.md

     * `rdio_user_pass` - Password of the Datos IO user
     * `rdio_user_uid` - The UUID of the Datos IO user on the Datos IO nodes.
     * `rdio_user_home` - Home directory of the Datos IO user.
 This must be on a non-root volume.
     * `rdio_installer_directory` - Directory where the Datos IO software should be installed on the Datos IO nodes.
-Default is the Datos IO user's home directory
+Default is the Datos IO user's home directory.
     * `rdio_install_file` - Name of the Datos IO tarball to deploy.
 Should be placed in `files/`
     * `rdio_nfs` - Set to 'True' if NFS storage will be used as the data store.
     * `rdio_nfs_mount` - Mount point for the NFS data store on the Datos IO servers (if NFS will be used).